 Shrubs: A woody plant, typically less than 8 meters tall.
 Unlike a tree, shrubs have several stems.

+Tree Crown: Refers to the vertical and horizontal projection of the tree’s foliage and branches.

 Vegetation Fuel Type (VFT): A classification of vegetation communities based on their fuel characteristics (e.g., woody savanna, shrub savanna), which determines their fire behaviour and associated emission factors.

 Waypoint: A point in geographical space where information is collected, which is defined by a set of coordinates.